 We love Paulton’s Park; this was in fact our fourth family trip (read about our first here) in the last two years or so.

 This means we’re pretty au fait with what they have to offer for the under fives by now.
-Despite my personal reservations about Peppa and her family members, I have to concede it’s still great fun – we couldn’t wait to see what the new rides were like!
+Despite my personal reservations about Peppa and her family members, I have to concede it’s still great a great theme park and a very good family day out – we couldn’t wait to see what the new rides were like!

 The new rides are both situated beside and behind the cafe and soft play area and they are both suitable for children of all ages, as long as they’re accompanied by a parent.